My obsession with tidying up preceded “The Marie Condo” prodigy by a decade.

 I have branched out and created several versions of the original classic cake, adding and trying different flavoring each time—such as mint extract, cinnamon, coffee, almond just to name a few.
 It pleasantly exceeds my expectations each time.

-This cake version has an Armenian slant, since I made it to my daughter’s Armenian class teacher.
-To honor her nation’s passion to coffee, I added a pinch of freshly ground coffee and a spoonful of coffee liquor, Bailey’s.
+This cake version has an Armenian slant since I made it to my daughter’s Armenian class teacher.
+To honor her nation’s passion for coffee, I added a pinch of freshly ground coffee and a spoonful of coffee liquor, Bailey’s.

-The addition of honey and coffee gives it an edge.
-When it is time to serve it, feel free to drizzle either salted caramel, chocolate syrup or carob molasses, you can’t go wrong with any of these.
-My favorite, however, is the bourbon salted caramel.
-Enjoy!
+When it is time to serve it, pipe some roses of baileys- whipped cream, and drizzle either salted caramel, chocolate syrup or carob molasses, you can’t go wrong with any of these.
+Enjoy.

 Recipe adapted by French: The Secrets of Classic Cooking Made Easy